Page 3 last updated April 22, 2008

 Salem Oregon ATV Assn. - K7ATV

-Detroit Michigan ATV group - DATS, N8UDK ATV repeater, R/C ATV in Blimp, Cars &Planes; Rocket & Helmet Cam
+Detroit Michigan ATV group - DATS, N8UDK ATV repeater, R/C ATV in Blimp, Cars & Planes; Rocket & Helmet Cam

-LISATS - K4ATV, Launch Information Service & Amateur Television
+Florida, Cocoa Beach, LISATS - K4ATV, Launch Information Service & Amateur Television System, Kennedy Space Center

-CATS - Chesapeake Amateur Television Society, Laurel MD
+CATS - Chesapeake Amateur Television Society, Laurel MD - Live Stream.

 BRATS